dusk-network/duskit/apps/workshop/src/stories/foundations/content.story.md

 If you’re in a hurry, these are the most important content guidelines to keep in mind, in no particular order.

-- Write in plain English, don’t sound like a robot.
 - Be brief, remove unnecessary words like adjectives and adverbs.
 - Use active voice.
+- User title case in headings.
-- Use sentence case, and when in doubt, don’t capitalize.
+- Use sentence case everywhere else, and when in doubt, don’t capitalize.
 - Always capitalize Dusk.
 - Avoid gendered language.
 - Do not use slang or culturally-specific references.